Aeoneve/git-workshop/cs625-fall-2021/homeworks/fall21-hw2-Aeoneve/report.md

         -   Spider, Spiney leaf insect to Insect
         -   Snake, Other: snake to Snake
         -   Lizard, Leopard Gecko to Lizard
--   Manually edited the following
+-   Manually edited the following which weren’t picked up in the aforementioned steps
     -   God, dlg, Luna, Mona, Pit Bull, Sog, (blank) to Dog
-    -   Compared large number of “Other” animals to their breed to obtain a “kind” of animal
+    -   Compared a number of “Other” animals to their breed to obtain a “kind” of animal

 Analyzed the “pet’s age” column